 The determination of whether the Eurozone deal with regard to Greece is a credit event under CDS documentation will be made by ISDA's EMEA Determinations Committee when the proposal is formally signed, and if a market participant requests a ruling from the DC.
-Based on what we know it appears from preliminary news reports that the bond restructuring is voluntary and not binding on all bondholders.
-As such, it does not appear to be likely that the restructuring will trigger payments under existing CDS contracts.
-In addition, it is important to note that the restructuring proposal is not yet at the stage at which the ISDA Determinations Committee would be likely to accept a request to determine whether a credit event has occurred.
+Based on what we know from preliminary news reports, the Eurozone proposal is voluntary and not binding on all bondholders.
+As such, it does not appear to be likely that the deal will trigger payments under existing CDS contracts.
+In addition, it is important to note that available information for the Eurozone proposal is currently not sufficient for the ISDA Determinations Committee to accept a request to determine whether a credit event has occurred.

-INFORMATION ORIGINALLY POSTED ON JULY 8:
+ORIGINALLY POSTED ON JULY 8: